vishsangale/gpt-2/README.md

 ## 🏗️ The Architecture

-The core implementation (`model.py`) mirrors the original OpenAI 124M parameter model:
+The core implementation (`model.py`) mirrors the original OpenAI 124M parameter model but with optional modernization features enabled by default:
 - **12 Layers**, **12 Heads**, **768 Embedding Dimension**.
+- **Modern Features**: RoPE (Rotary Positional Embeddings), RMSNorm, and SwiGLU activations are enabled by default in `config.py` for improved performance.
 - **Causal Self-Attention**: The heart of the model, masking future tokens.
 - **Learned Positional Embeddings**: Standard GPT-2 style embedding (up to 1024 context length).
 - **Weight Tying**: The embedding layer weights are shared with the final output projection head (`lm_head`).